-In 2023 over 1,500 suppliers were assessed and 22% of them were subject to an enhanced ESG due diligence.
+In 2024 over 1,000 suppliers were assessed and 16% of them were subject to an enhanced ESG due diligence.

 Furthermore, we progressed with our ambition to enhance our vendor qualification process through a dedicated transformation project which leverages ESG assessments performed by an external provider.
-Thanks to this project we will reinforce our capacity to:
+About 400 Group suppliers have been assessed by our selected specialized provider.
+Thanks to this project we are reinforcing our capacity to:

-- assess labour and human rights risks, among other sustainability risks, in our supply chain - regularly monitor suppliers' ESG performance - fulfill our regulatory due diligence obligations.
+- assess labour and human rights risks, among other sustainability risks, in our supply chain; - regularly monitor suppliers' ESG performance; - fulfill our regulatory due diligence obligations.